PerfectlySoft/PerfectDocs/guide/deployment-Docker.md

 cd PerfectTemplate/
 ```

-Your Docker container will require Internet access.
+Your Docker container will require internet access.
 Build your application:

 ```
 swift build